 Sometimes it feels like your mind just isn't working as well as it could.
 When the brain fogginess settles in, it can be easy to get disoriented and lose focus.
 That’s where nootropics come in.

-Today, we're going to review Freemind Insight and compare it to other supplements on the market.
+Today, we're going to review Freemind Insight bran supplement and compare it to other brands on the market.
 Read on to find out if this is the right natural nootropic supplement for you.

 What Is FreeMind Insight?

-Insight is a herbal nootropic created by FreeMind Supplements, designed to enhance your brain function and nervous system.
+Insight is a herbal nootropic supplement created by FreeMind Supplements.
+It is designed to enhance your brain function, mental performance, and nervous system.

 This brain booster differs from some of the other natural nootropic supplements in that it uses exclusively herbal and natural ingredients.

 When it comes to the potency of those ingredients, some have strong scientific evidence to back up their effect, but the major problem is that the dosing of those ingredients seems a bit low.

 The central claims of the nootropic supplement are:

 - Enhanced memory

 - Lower stress levels